benzkji/django-separate-users/README.md

 - fieldsets for staff and non staff users can be defined via settings (not yet)
 - better admin list views (filters, is_active, etc)

+NOTE / WARNING: With django<1.11, it's not possible to run this app with as custom `settings.AUTH_USER_MODEL`.
+See

 ## Usage